 Most importantly, these characters •exist•.
 In the early 2000s they even had appearances beyond their music videos on MTV Cribz, Brit awards, and viral campaigns.

-Personally, one of the more interesting campaigns “Free Murdoc,” last year.
-Where you could actually chat to the then-imprisoned Murdoc Niccals with the goal of helping him escape back to the band.
+Personally, one of the more interesting campaigns was “Free Murdoc,” last year.
+This was where you could actually *chat* to the then-imprisoned Murdoc Niccals with the goal of helping him escape back to the band.
 It was one of the most innovative uses of a chatbot I can think of.

 But it didn’t stop there.
-With Murdoc incapacitated, his replacement showed up in Humility.
+With Murdoc incapacitated, his replacement showed up in Humility, to much confusion and intrigue.
 Amazingly, it was none other than Ace – of the Gangreen Gang (y’know, from The Powerpuff Girls.)
-This got Twitter talking and analysing every aspect of their Humility video to see what was up.
+This got Twitter talking and analysing every aspect of their Humility video to see what was going on.

-It’s not just music, it’s a multimedia experience.
+It’s not just music, it’s an immersive multimedia experience – and we’re a part of it.

 RISE OF THE OGRE